Key Challenge 1: Population growth and its implications

 Auckland's success is dependent on how well Auckland's prosperity is shared.

 Many Aucklanders are prosperous and have high living standards, yet there are significant levels of socio-economic deprivation, often in distinct geographic areas.
+The COVID-19 pandemic has exacerbated existing inequities and had negative impacts on specific groups.

 This is a major issue.
 Income, employment, health and education outcomes are different in various parts of Auckland, and there are distinct patterns across broad ethnic and age groups.